DrAlta/smartbody/ios/Readme.txt

 6) Cross compiling pocket sphinx(Optional)
 	http://www.rajeevan.co.uk/pocketsphinx_in_iphone/
 	The steps are on the website.
 Since the results are not that good on Unity and I don't have time fully test out, the code is not intergrated into smartbody yet.
 	When integrating pocketsphinx with Unity, it would have duplicated symbol problem(this might be the reason of bad recognizing result, it's under sphinx/src/util).
-I really built a library for Unity that can be used directly.
+I already built a library for Unity that can be used directly.
-	Also for Unity you may need buy prime31 iphone plugin AudioRecorder
+	Also for Unity you may need get prime31 iphone plugin AudioRecorder

 --------------------------------Compiling using Xcode4------------------------------
 1) Build bonebus